-Code generation or "codegen" is the part of the compiler that actually
+Code generation (or "codegen") is the part of the compiler

-codegen itself.
-It's worth noting, though, that in the rust source code, many
+It's worth noting, though, that in the Rust source code,

 NOTE: If you are looking for hints on how to debug code generation bugs, please see this section of the debugging chapter.